-Maintain priority in lane.
+Maintain priority in the lane.
 It's crucial if you want to roam.
 Priority allows you to be everywhere a lot faster than enemy laner.
 Not only that.
-Roaming without proper lane setup - you can actually set yourself behind, as long as enemy midlaner remained on midlane, while you wasted your time trying to gank your botlane.
-This scenario can turn an easy matchup, into a true nightmare, as without a proper setup, your enemy can gain some item and level advantage
+Roaming without proper lane setup - you can actually set yourself behind, as long as enemy mid laner remained on mid lane, while you wasted your time trying to gank your bot lane.
+This scenario can turn an easy matchup, into a true nightmare, as without a proper setup, your enemy can gain some item and level advantage.

 How to counter: their goal is to push and head straight to other lanes.
-To punish that shove back and pressure the tower, since if you don’t have priority in lane, you will always be late to follow.
+To punish that shove back and pressure the tower, since if you don’t have priority in a lane, you will always be late to follow.
 To match roaming, you can also go for a roaming champion, if you have one in your champion pool.
-Report to your team everytime enemy leaves.
+Report to your team every time the enemy leaves.

 Understanding of roaming requires some game knowledge, sadly.
 In 2019 people still do not pay attention to Pantheon hitting level 6.

-There are several examples how to punish laner after he leaves:
+There are several examples of how to punish laner after he leaves:

 - hard shove.
 Make him lose minions each time, especially when he has no teleport to get back to lane fast,

-- follow his roam if you have vision of him.
-If enemy picks Pantheon, pick Galio.
+- follow his roam if you have a vision of him.
+If an enemy picks Pantheon, pick Galio.
 You will be able to match his roams and also give damage reduction to your ally,

 - force him to stay in lane and shut him down; perhaps the most difficult to execute since it sometimes involves jungle pressure.
 And in Solo Queue you can rarely count on a cooperative jungler.

 None of these tips are the One-And-Only-Truth, as each game is different.
 These are just some general rules you can find useful.
-Also let’s be clear - none of us is Nukeduck, who played almost 30 different champions in 2018 Summer Split.
+Also, let’s be clear - none of us is Nukeduck, who played almost 30 different champions in the 2018 Summer Split.
 None of us is sOAZ who played professionally with over 60 champions.
 None of us is Redmercy, who has a different main every patch.
-There is no point of playing everything in Solo Queue cause you won’t be able to master all of them.
-Instead pick 3-4 champions and learn them, along with most common matchups.
-For instance pick one assassin, one caster and one roamer.
+There is no point in playing everything in Solo Queue cause you won’t be able to master all of them.
+Instead, pick 3-4 champions and learn them, along with most common matchups.
+For instance pick one assassin, one caster, and one roamer.
 And then switch between them depending on your composition

-One quick note here - assassins share the purpose of one-shotting enemies, but don't pick your main Zed, Talon or Qiyana into a full AD team comp.
-Each enemy will go for defensive item - Zhonya, Guardian Angel, Ninja Tabi .
+One quick note here - assassins share the purpose of one-shotting enemies but don't pick your main Zed, Talon or Qiyana into a full AD team comp.
+Each enemy will go for a defensive item - Zhonya, Guardian Angel, Ninja Tabi.
 Without an ability to kill anyone, you're useless.
 Pick an AP mage or assassin instead and mix your damage.